 Sometimes you need to either inspect running containers or run a one-off command under an application.
 In those cases, Dokku makes it easy to either connect to a running container or run a fresh container.

-run <app> <cmd> Run a command in the environment of an application
+Run a command in an app environment

 run command can be used to run a one-off process for a specific command.
 This will start a new container and run the desired command within that container.
 Note that this container will be stay around even after command completes.
 The container will be the same container as was used to start the currently deployed application.

 run command can also be used to run a command defined in your Procfile:

 If you want to remove the container after a command has started, you can run the following command:

 --rm Dokku flags to remove the containers automatically: